 - Drain and set aside.

-- Add in another tbsp of olive oil and cook the onions and garlic for 3-5 minutes till translucent.
+- Add in another tablespoon of olive oil and cook the onions and garlic for 3-5 minutes till translucent.

 - Stir in the chili powder and cumin till well combined.